- Call Unstructured to get the RSA public key associated with your Unstructured user account.

 curl

-field from the output.
-Ignore the tenant_id
+pem_key field from the output.
+Ignore the tenant_id and user_id fields.Postman

 Postman

-In the method drop-down list, select POST.
+- In the method drop-down list, select POST.

 -